 The JC has recommended CPI's de-escalation tips.
 Get them, and more, in our free comprehensive resource for security directors.

-The right safety and security training ensures that a team approach is consistently activated to keep your management plan up to date and compliant — and that staff, patients, and visitors can all benefit from the same level of quality within a culture of safety.
+The right safety and security training ensures a team approach is consistently activated to keep your management plan up to date and compliant—and that staff, patients, and visitors can all benefit from the same level of quality within a culture of safety.

 In the Environment of Care Compliance Manual (Fifth Edition)

-Fostering this kind of collective understanding, and having it result in meaningful risk reduction, starts with making workplace violence education available to all staff at every level in an organization.
-For example — clarifying the complete continuum of violent behaviors is a way that staff across departments can embrace a common language and shared strategy for effective prevention and safe intervention.
+Fostering this kind of collective understanding, and having it result in meaningful risk reduction, starts with making workplace violence education accessible and available to all staff at every level in an organization.
+For example—clarifying the complete continuum of violent behaviors is a way that staff across departments can embrace a common language and shared strategy for effective prevention and safe intervention.

 The National Institute for Occupational Safety and Health (NIOSH), identifies four main types of workplace violence: